gzussa/dir-analyzer/README.md

 1. Blog about your experiences using Dir-Analyzer, and let us know about it!
 2. Create/Find use cases using Dir-Analyzer and add it to the documentation.
 3. Improve the docs in the README.
-4. Fix a bug or add a new feature and submit a pull request (see below)
+4. Fix a bug or add a new feature and submit a pull request (see below).

 ### Roadmap
 Here is a list of things that would need to be done: